 The two experts had been commissioned by the German and the French governments to prepare proposals for economic reforms.

-Berlin, 27 November 2014 – Henrik Enderlein and Jean Pisani-Ferry, both professors at Hertie School of Governance, submitted their report Reforms, Investment and Growth: An Agenda for France, Germany and Europe to Ministers Sigmar Gabriel and Emmanuel Macron.
+Berlin, 27 November 2014 – Henrik Enderlein and Jean Pisani-Ferry, both professors at Hertie School, submitted their report Reforms, Investment and Growth: An Agenda for France, Germany and Europe to Ministers Sigmar Gabriel and Emmanuel Macron.
 In mid-October, the two experts had been commissioned by the German and the French governments to prepare proposals for economic reforms.

 „France and Germany need to act now.
 And they need to act together.
 The biggest danger we see right now is a period of window dressing where lip service is paid to grand projects and reforms, but no real steps are taken”, “ the authors write in the 50 page report, noting both countries face elections in 2017.